payara/Payara-Community-Documentation/documentation/payara-micro/starting-instance.md

 This single command is all you need to run Payara Micro instances; additional configuration options are all a part of this command.

 ## Starting an Instance Programmatically
-You need to import two classes from the fish.payara.micro package (contained in the Payara Micro JAR, see [section 8](#8-payara-micro-and-maven) for instructions on importing this JAR with Maven):
+You need to import two classes from the fish.payara.micro package (contained in the Payara Micro JAR, see section [Maven Support](maven/maven.md) for instructions on importing this JAR with Maven):

 ```Java
 import fish.payara.micro.BootstrapException;